influxdata/docs-v2/content/enterprise_influxdb/v1.8/concepts/influxdb-enterprise-startup.md

 {{% /note %}}

 ### Monitor
-The Monitor service provides statistical and diagnostic information to InfluxDB system about the system itself.
+The Monitor service provides statistical and diagnostic information to InfluxDB about the InfluxDB itself.
-This information helps with database troubleshooting and performance analysis.\
+This information helps with database troubleshooting and performance analysis.

 ### Cluster
 The Cluster service provides implementations of InfluxDB OSS v1.8 interfaces